FelixHohne/DataVisualization/README.md

 **Weather and Traffic Accidents:**

 During what type of weather are traffic accidents most common in the United States?
-We might naively assume most traffic accidents occur during bad weather, but this is not the case; traffic accidents are actually most common during clear weather.
+We might typically assume most traffic accidents occur during bad weather, but this is not the case; traffic accidents are actually most common during clear weather.

 **Dataset compiled by:** _Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, 2019._